PoisotLab/ms_betacov_mapping/README.md

 and recombination.

-Based on the geographic mosaic theory of coevolution, we developed a trivariate map of three facets of coevolutionary pressure (@fig:trivariate): (1) _host phylogenetic diversity_: a high diversity of evolutionary histories should expose viruses to more variation in host immune traits; (2) _host community
+Based on the geographic mosaic theory of coevolution, we developed a trivariate map of coevolutionary pressure (@fig:trivariate): (1) _host phylogenetic
-uniqueness_: exposure to greater host trait heterogeneity can drive viral diversification, and coevolving with more unique host communities should create more unique branches of viral evolution; and (3) propensity for _viral sharing_: frequent cross-species transmission may act as a buffer on selective pressure, while lower rates of exchange may enable more simultaneous trajectories of viral specialization to coexist within a given community.
+diversity_: a high diversity of evolutionary histories should expose viruses to more variation in host immune traits; (2) _host community uniqueness_: exposure to greater host trait heterogeneity can drive viral diversification, and coevolving with more unique host communities should create more unique branches of viral evolution; and (3) propensity for _viral sharing_: frequent cross-species transmission may act as a buffer on selective pressure, while lower rates of exchange may enable more simultaneous trajectories of viral specialization to coexist within a given community.
 We combine global maps of all three to generate a map of coevolutionary regimes, where close colors represent similar risks, and paler pixels represent overall higher risk (see